-Your affected devices will be restored to their state before they were compromised by a cyber attack and you’ll also be able to claim a 12-month subscription to a credit-monitoring facility following a cyber attack, too.
+Your affected devices will be restored to their state before they were compromised by a cyber attack and you’ll also be able to claim a 12-month subscription to a credit-monitoring facility following a cyber attack.

 Cover only applies to cyber attacks that occur when both you and your affected devices are within the UK or Gibraltar.

-It’s important to cyber crime cover is included as part of the legal cover add-on to Saga home insurance policy.
+It’s important to note that cyber-crime cover is included as part of the legal cover add-on to Saga home insurance policies.
 This means that it is not a standalone product that you can purchase.

 You can find out more about legal cover, and whether it’s worth buying, in our guide to legal expenses insurance.